cjimti/mk/_posts/2018-05-31-essential-python3.md

     else:
         print('We should probably refactor...')

-    y = False  # not longer the same as y if not y:
+    y = False  # no longer the same as y if not y:
         print(f'y has the value: {repr(y)} and the id: {id(y)}')  # eg 4532404640